Quick, Easy & Delicious! That sums up this Asian Stir Fry with Turkey Meatballs perfectly!

-- Mix the ground turkey in a large mixing bowl with 1 tsp sea salt (I use Fine Grind Mediterranean sea salt), ½ cup of cauliflower rice, 1 Tbsp grated fresh ginger, 1Tbsp Worcestershire Sauce, ½ diced onion, 1 tsp grated orange peel, 1 Tbsp Chili Pepper paste, 1 Tbsp Lemongrass paste Form the meatballs using a medium scoop or by hand.
+- Mix the ground turkey in a large mixing bowl with 1 teaspoon sea salt (I use Fine Grind Mediterranean sea salt), ½ cup of cauliflower rice, 1 tablespoon grated fresh ginger, 1Tbsp Worcestershire Sauce, ½ diced onion, 1 teaspoon grated orange peel, 1 tablespoon Chili Pepper paste, 1 tablespoon Lemongrass paste Form the meatballs using a medium scoop or by hand.

 - Bake the meatballs at 350° F for about 20 minutes or until the internal temp reaches 165°F.

 - Prep your veggies

 - Make the sauce by combining 3 cloves of garlic minced, 1 tablespoon grated fresh ginger, 2 teaspoon grated orange peel, 1 tablespoon lemongrass paste, 1 tablespoon chili pepper paste, 1 tablespoon honey, and ½ tablespoon fish sauce or soy sauce.
 Mix well.